-We must purchase all of our U.S. KP201 needs from JMI and JMI cannot supply KP201 to other companies.
-After the commercial launch of any product that utilizes KP201 as the API, JMI is required to identify a secondary manufacturing site and qualify and validate that site for the production of KP201.
+We must purchase all our U.S. KP201 needs from JMI and JMI cannot supply KP201 to other companies.
+After the commercial launch of any product that utilizes KP201 as the API, JMI is required to identify a secondary manufacturing site and qualify and validate that site to produce KP201.